 been nearly impossible for John to study abroad and still graduate

 in four years.
 But thanks to the Student First Fund and other

 resources at Student Life, John has been able to invest his free

 time wisely, gaining a global perspective that will travel with him

 for the rest of his life.

-students in experiential learning through community service and
+learning through community service and volunteerism during their

 But John didn’t stop there.
 He also took advantage of the Student Leadership International Dialogue and Exchange (SLIDE) program, an international learning experience that gives student the ability to learn about leadership from a global perspective.
 Through SLIDE, John traveled to Prague, Budapest, and Italy.
 At each destination, John soaked in the culture, met with other students, and learned about local non-profit organizations.

 John is proud to attend a school that provides opportunities for such life-changing experiences.
 “When you go abroad, you really learn a lot about yourself.”
 Today, he cherishes not only the memories of his travels, but also the countless lessons he has learned along the way.
 “Traveling breaks your comfort zone in ways you might not even imagine."